gradetools-test-course/final-project-team-gamma/feedback.md

 ## README

-The summary section of the README should introduce the project and its relavance, outline the methods, and summarize important results.

-You did not mention where you took your data from.
+You should indicate where you found the data.

+## Proposal

+The template for the file was unchanged.
+Did you miss this part or forget to push?

 ## Presentation

-For example your title could be: “Palmer penguins: association between body mass and flipper length”
+An informative title is e.g. ‘Body mass and flippers among palmer penguins’

 The presentation title should inform the reader of the general contents of the project.

-## Proposal

-Partial credit for late submission